Quick Quote

 By incorporating these proactive steps into a regular care schedule for your boat’s coverage, you will significantly reduce occurrences of fungal invasions before they manifest into troublesome issues.
 As we embrace best practices within our boating upkeep routines, staying ahead becomes second nature, and nothing beats returning to a fresh-smelling boat voyage after voyage!

 To prevent mold and mildew from forming beneath your boat cover, proper ventilation is key.
-The Boat Lift Company recommends using boat covers with built-in venting systems that allow air to circulate freely while keeping rainwater out.
+The Boat Lift, Dock and Bulkhead Company recommends using boat covers with built-in venting systems that allow air to circulate freely while keeping rainwater out.
 These vents promote airflow, which helps dry out trapped moisture before it can cause damage.

 Support poles with vented tops or adjustable tension systems can also lift the fabric, preventing water from pooling in low spots, which is a common trigger for mildew growth.
 Be sure to regularly check and reposition support poles to maintain cover tautness, as sagging allows moisture to settle and stagnate.